 Gina completed her PhD in Biological Anthropology at the University of Auckland.
 Her thesis used a life course approach to explore relationships between childhood stress and adult longevity in Londoners who lived during the Industrial Revolution.
 After completing her PhD, she worked as a consultant osteologist, recording and analysing prehistoric Māori remains.

-Currently, Gina is a Leverhulme Trust postdoctoral researcher at the University of Kent involved in a new project, Biorhythms of Childhood Growth, which investigates biorhythms evident in dental histology and how these relate to childhood growth.
+She was recently a postdoctoral researcher at the University of Kent involved in the Biorhythms of Childhood Growth project investigating links between a biorhythm evident in dental histology and variation in childhood growth rates.

 In general, her research interests surround aspects of health in past people, with a particular interest in teeth including enamel histology and non-specific stress indicators in teeth.